prorev/prorev.github.io/_posts/2021-10-19-csharp-quiz-questions.md

 ☐ True ☑ **False**

-The C# specification defines the term anonymous function as an alternative name for an inline method with a non-void return type, while an <b>anonymous method</b> is an inline method defined with the delegate keyword.
+The C# specification defines the term anonymous function as an alternative name for an inline method with a non-void return type, while an **anonymous method** is an inline method defined with the delegate keyword.

 ## 33. In C# there are reference types and value types.
 Which one is the reference type?